 The dough does not have to be completely mixed before adding another cup of bread flour.

 We can add the second cup of flour and stir again.
-Continue this process until all the bread flour is added.
+Continue this process until all the bread flour mixture is added.

 After several cups of bread flour, the dough still has a sticky consistency.